deyanuz/HALL_MANAGEMENT_SYSTEM/README.md

 The main menu lists all the primary selection options of the system.
 A few of them are

-    •	Hall Details: A record of short history and necessary information about the hall.
-    •	New Registration: A portal for the students to apply for a seat in the hall.
-    •	Login: A section where the admin and other students can log into their accounts.
-    •	Admin Login: Through this menu, the admin can view the list of all residing students, view complains or add new notices.
+    i.
+Hall Details: A record of short history and necessary information about the hall. ii.
+New Registration: A portal for the students to apply for a seat in the hall. iii.
+Login: A section where the admin and other students can log into their accounts. iv.
+Admin Login: Through this menu, the admin can view the list of all residing students, view complains or add new notices.
-    •	Student Login: A student has the option to view his information, view and update meal status and cancel seat reservation.
-    •	Notice Board: Through this menu, the notices posted by the admin can be viewed.
-    •	Complain Box: A place to state the complains about various issues related with the hall.
+    v.
+Student Login: A student has the option to view his information, view and update meal status and cancel seat reservation. vi.
+Notice Board: Through this menu, the notices posted by the admin can be viewed. vii.
+Complain Box: A place to state the complains about various issues related with the hall.
 # Student Information
 Name: MD.
 Kawsar Mahmud Khan Zunayed